java-json-tools/json-schema-validator/README.md

+# This project is looking for a new maintainer

+I don't have the time, nor incentive anymore, to maintain this project.

+I am fully aware that there are now quite a few people/entities which use this project, as such I am looking fow a new maintainer, whether that be an individual or an entity, willing to take over.

+Please [contact me personally](mailto:fgaliegue@gmail.com) if you are interested.
+Ideally, you should be equally committed to this project **and** JSON Schema as a whole.

 ## Read me first

 The **current** version of this project is licensed under both LGPLv3 (or later) and ASL 2.0.
 The old version